Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/essay.md

 - partial completion
 - and later over-reading by others who treated character encoding as if it had solved writing as text

-**Layer-specific classification:** `Correct and Useful` at the character-standardization layer; `Partially Correct` overall because the written-sign text model remains incomplete and was later overinterpreted as more complete than it was
+**Layer-level judgment:** Correct and useful as character-repertoire standardization and script-recognition work.

+**Full-path judgment:** Structurally incomplete as a compatible production replacement, because the written-sign text model, stable writer-selected symbol identity, spatial composition, sorting, migration, and dataset compatibility remain unresolved.

 ## Cross-case analysis